ArashidSalesforce/AIinTrading/README.md

 # Trading Projects Repository

-This repository contains all of my trading projects, divided into two sections: projects completed before the **AI in Trading Nanodegree** from Udacity, and those completed as part of the Nanodegree program.
+This repository contains all of my trading projects, divided into two sections: projects completed before the **AI in Trading Nanodegree** from Udacity (Interactive Broker API), and those completed as part of the Nanodegree program.

 ## Projects Completed with Interactive Broker API